phosseini/SBP-BRiMS2019/README.md

 Please use the following information to cite our paper:

 ```
-@inproceedings{hosseini2019causalcoherence,
+@inproceedings{hosseini2019does,
   title={Does Causal Coherence Predict Online Spread of Social Media?},
-               author={Hosseini, Pedram and Diab, Mona and Broniatowski, David A.},
+  author={Hosseini, Pedram and Diab, Mona and Broniatowski, David A},
-               booktitle={International Conference on Social Computing, Behavioral-Cultural Modeling and Prediction and Behavior Representation in Modeling and Simulation (SBP-BRiMS).},
+  booktitle={International Conference on Social Computing, Behavioral-Cultural Modeling and Prediction and Behavior Representation in Modeling and Simulation},
+  pages={184--193},
   year={2019},
-               organization={Springer.}
+  organization={Springer}
 }